kwdChan/pyscratch/docs/guides/2-adding-animated-sprites.md

 nav_order: 2
 ---
 # Adding an Animated Sprite
-## Find the suitable frames for the sprites
+## Find suitable frames for the sprites

 First, put the frames in the asset folder using the following structure.
 You have use any name for the folder, but the images need to be numbered (will be ignored otherwise).